jgharston/atari-bbc-basic/README.md

 ![](images/merge.png)

-So basically you *LOAD the second program two bytes below the TOP of the first program, and type ```END``` to reparse the whole program memory and adjust TOP to the end of the concattenated second program.
+So basically you *LOAD the second program two bytes below the TOP of the first program, and type ```END``` to reparse the whole program memory and adjust TOP to the end of the combined program.

 ## MOS Vectors